tzcnsrkn/AZ-204-doc-only/AZ-204-Summarized.md

 ## [Application manifest](https://learn.microsoft.com/en-us/azure/active-directory/develop/reference-app-manifest)

-An Entra ID application manifest configures an app's identity and attributes, facilitating OAuth authorization and user consent.
-It serves as a mechanism for updating the application object in the Microsoft identity platform.
+Configures an app's identity and attributes, facilitating OAuth authorization and user consent.
+Also serves as a mechanism for updating the application object.

 - `signInAudience`: